 Installing fire shields isn’t a typical weekend DIY project.
 To get the full protective benefit of a system like FireFoil, the installation needs to be precise and thorough.
 A professional job ensures every seam is sealed and every vulnerable point is covered, which is why our technology has been trusted by the US Forest Service for decades.
 Here’s how you can make sure your installation is done right, from finding the right team to knowing what a quality job looks like.

-Find a Certified Installer
+Why You Should Hire a Certified Installer

 The first step is to find an installation team with specific experience in wildfire defense.
 This is a specialized skill.
 Think of it like the technical knowledge required to install fire wrap on commercial ductwork—it’s not something you’d trust to a general handyman.
 When vetting potential installers, ask for proof of experience with exterior fire shields and request references from past clients in your area.
 A qualified professional will understand how different materials perform and how to apply them for maximum effectiveness.
 They should be able to explain their process clearly and show you a portfolio of their work.
 The right team brings not just skill, but peace of mind.